How to buy Eli Lilly and Company shares

 Easy steps to invest in Eli Lilly and Company stock in the UK.

-Eli Lilly (NYSE: LLY) is leading the global pharmaceutical sector with a drug and medicine cabinet spanning everything from diabetes and depression, to obesity and Alzheimer’s.
+Eli Lilly (NYSE: LLY) is a leader in the global pharmaceutical sector with a drug and medicine cabinet spanning everything from diabetes and depression, to obesity and Alzheimer’s.
 The rapid success of its GLP-1 weight loss drug, Mounjaro and its obesity pipeline has caught the attention of investors around the world.

 If you’re thinking about buying Eli Lilly shares, remember that drug approvals can be unpredictable.
 However, Eli Lilly’s strong R&D pipeline, along with its market positioning and pricing power could make it a long-term healthcare growth stock.